gnarula/TutsPlusMarkdownSublime/README.md

     sudo pip install misaka

 Then clone this repo in Packages directory.
-The default key binding for converting the current file to HTML is `Ctrl+Alt+M`
+The default key binding for converting the current file to HTML is `Ctrl+Alt+m`

 __Note__: This plugin has only been tested on OS X build of Sublime Text 2